 After getting all sandy, head over to Sandy Point Beach to wash off in the water.

-3. Explore the Moon on Earth
+8. Explore the Moon on Earth

-Places to stay in Twin Falls!
+Find places to stay in Twin Falls!

-1. Take a Bike Ride
+10. Take a Bike Ride

 The Trail of the Coeur d’Alenes has 71 miles of paved asphalt trail suitable for biking, walking, and rolling through the mountains along Silver Valley.
 The trail is open year-round.Within the North Idaho Centennial Trail, a 24 mile multi-purpose trail, is the 5.7 mile Couer d’Alenes Parkway that takes travelers along the north shore of Lake Coeur d’ Alene.
 Here are more great things to do in Coeur d’Alene.

-The Hiawatha Trail has bike rentals available at the trail head, and a shuttle available at the end if a 30 mile round trip trek is a little much for your crew.
-It is a seasonal activity, usually opening in late May.
-Families enjoy the views, and the availability of restrooms.
-They also recommend bringing a bright bike light for the tunnels.
+The Hiawatha Trail has bike rentals available at the trail head, and a shuttle is available at the end if a 30-mile round trip trek is a little much for your crew.
+This is a seasonal activity, usually opening in late May.
+Trekaroo families enjoy the views and the availability of restrooms.
+They also recommend adding a bright bike light for the tunnels.